Simhyeon/r4d/docs/meta.md

 ### TODOs

+* [ ] Publish with binary option so that user can install rad with cargo install --features binary

 * [ ] Escape rule is very inconsistent
 - In arg parsing it consumes and set ending parenthesis literal
 - In define parsing it is treated as it is, a character ```\```